-- Q54.
+- Q58.
 Is UDIN mandatory on upload of the Audit Report and CA certification forms in e-filing portal? - Ans.
-Yes, it is mandatory. - Q55.
+Yes, it is mandatory. - Q59.
 Is it possible to upload the form on e-filing Portal without UDIN being quoted? - Ans.
 Yes, it is possible if a UDIN for the form has not been generated and the CA desires to upload the same without UDIN.
-However, within 15 calendar days of uploading, UDIN generated for the form should be updated to avoid the form uploaded being treated as invalid. - Q56.
+However, within 60 calendar days of uploading, UDIN generated for the form should be updated to avoid the form uploaded being treated as invalid. - Q60.
 A form has been uploaded with valid UDIN.
 However, UDIN status indicates, "Update UDIN".
 What does this mean? - Ans.
-As long as Taxpayer has not accepted the uploaded form, the CA would be able to modify the UDIN by using "Update UDIN". - Q57.
+As long as Taxpayer has not accepted the uploaded form, the CA would be able to modify the UDIN by using "Update UDIN". - Q61.
 How to update the UDIN in case form is uploaded without UDIN? - Ans.
-The same can be updated by using the link 'View/Update UDIN details' available under My Account tab. - Q58.
+The same can be updated by using the link 'View/Update UDIN details' available under My Account tab. - Q62.
 How to correct the error in a form where UDIN has already been updated? - Ans.
 In case an error has been identified after the upload of the form, please ensure that the taxpayer does not accept the form that has been uploaded.
 Upload the corrected form with the same UDIN and ensure that the taxpayer accepts the corrected form.

-- Q59.
+- Q63.
 How to correct the error in the form with valid UDIN after it has been accepted by the taxpayer? - Ans.
-If the mistake or error in the form or attachment has been noticed subsequent to taxpayer accepting the form linked to a valid UDIN, then the process is only revising the form with new UDIN generated by revoking the earlier generated UDIN of the submitted form. - Q60.
-What will happen to the form if the CA uploads without UDIN or fails to update the UDIN within 15 calendar days, but the form uploaded has been accepted by the taxpayer? - Ans.
-As per the CBDT Press release, the form uploaded will be treated as invalid with all due consequences of law attracted. - Q61.
+If the mistake or error in the form or attachment has been noticed subsequent to taxpayers' accepting the form linked to a valid UDIN, the form may be corrected by revising it, followed by generating a new UDIN and validating the form with the newly generated UDIN at the e-filing portal. - Q64.
+What will happen to the form if the CA uploads without UDIN or fails to update the UDIN within 60 calendar days, but the form uploaded has been accepted by the taxpayer? - Ans.
+As per the CBDT Press release, the form uploaded will be treated as invalid with all due consequences of law attracted. - Q65.
 What will happen to the form uploaded by the CA with UDIN and not accepted by the taxpayer? - Ans.
-As per the CBDT Press release, the form uploaded will not be considered as valid submission by the taxpayer till it is accepted by the taxpayer. - Q62.
+As per the CBDT Press release, the form uploaded will not be considered as valid submission by the taxpayer till it is accepted by the taxpayer. - Q66.
 What will be considered as the date of submission of the form by the taxpayer? - Ans.
-The date of submission of the form by the taxpayer will be the date on which the taxpayer accepts the form uploaded by the CA or the date on which the CA has furnished the UDIN, whichever event takes place later as the case may be. - Q63.
+The date of submission of the form by the taxpayer will be the date on which the taxpayer accepts the form uploaded by the CA or the date on which the CA has furnished the UDIN, whichever event takes place later as the case may be. - Q67.
 What will happen to the form in case UDIN is revoked? - Ans.
-In case UDIN of a form is revoked after its acceptance by the taxpayer, then as per press release of CBDT, the form submitted with that UDIN will be treated as invalid on the date on which the UDIN is revoked with due consequences of law attracted. - Q64.
+In case UDIN of a form is revoked after its acceptance by the taxpayer, then as per press release of CBDT, the form submitted with that UDIN will be treated as invalid on the date on which the UDIN is revoked with due consequences of law attracted. - Q68.
 What will be considered as the date of submission of the form by the taxpayer in case UDIN is revoked? - Ans.
 In case UDIN of a form is revoked after its acceptance by the taxpayer, and a revised form with fresh UDIN is uploaded, then the date on which the taxpayer accepts the revised uploaded form will be considers as the date of submission.